At the US/Mexico Border

 There are three crossing you will likely use to visit the Rio Sonora.
 Nogales, Naco or Douglas/Agua Prieta.
 The procedure to get your documents is the same at all crossings but the physical layouts are very different.
 Read the general info then check the section for your specific crossing.

-Before you do, make sure you have the following documents:
+Before you do, make sure you have the following original documents:

 - Passport – You will need a passport to obtain a visa and to reenter to the USA.